 Difference Between Buy Now, Pay Later and Credit Cards

 While Buy Now, Pay Later plans and credit cards have some similarities, they have a few key differences.
-Here’s a look at BNPL vs. credit card distinctions:
+Here’s a look at BNPL vs. credit cards

 What Is a Buy Now, Pay Later Credit Card?

-Traditionally many Buy Now, Pay Later plans were offered by companies that were not traditional credit card companies.
-However, several issuers are now starting to offer credit cards with Buy Now, Pay Later features available.
+Traditionally, Buy Now, Pay Later plans are offered by companies that are not traditional credit card companies.
+However, some credit card issuers are starting to offer credit cards with Buy Now, Pay Later features available.

-Benefits of Buy Now, Pay Later Credit Cards
+Pros and Cons of Buy Now Pay Later Credit Cards

 Recommended: How to Avoid Interest On a Credit Card